supermemo-wiki/SuperMemo.Wiki/blogs/maths/reports.md

 However, declarative learning (which is the thing that SM is best for) makes up only for a rather small portion of the learning that has to happen for me to achieve the kind of goals that I have, for me to really follow my passions.
 The things that have the most applicability for what I want to accomplish are generally regarded as things you "learn by doing", and I'm really not satisfied in continuing tackling this problem by following such an indistinct notion.
 I want to find something akin to IR.

-"Deliberate Practice" is something which I also feel does not address all the problems I'm facing, maybe discussing my feelings towards it can be a good starting point for this series of reports on the progress of learning journey.
+"Deliberate Practice" is something which I also feel does not address all the problems I'm facing, maybe discussing my feelings towards it can be a good starting point for this series of reports on the progress of my learning journey.
 I'm thinking of making it my next post.